 Slower or faster, carbs convert to sugars which convert to body fat.

 Don’t be swayed by the story of complex and simple carbs.
-If the reserves of stored sugars (in your muscles and liver) are full, whichever carbs you ingest, the rest of them that were not be used for momentary energy needs will be converted to fat and stored as body fat.
+If the reserves of stored sugars (in your muscles and liver) are full, whichever carbs you ingest, the rest of them that were not used for momentary energy needs will be converted to fat and stored as body fat.

-Proper nutrition includes meat, yellow cheese, eggs (whites and yolks too), fish, no soy (for men), green salads, healthy oils, at least two liters of water daily.
+Proper nutrition includes meat, cheese, eggs (whites and yolks too), fish, no soy (for men), green salads, healthy oils, and at least two liters of water daily.
 Protein intake should be around 1.5-2.5 grams per kilogram of body weight.
 Fat intake should be around 1-3 grams per kilogram.
 Carbs should be in total 40 grams daily.
 All these parameters need to be determined precisely depending on your body type and your goals.

 Carbs from salads (fiber) do not count toward these 40 grams.
-Fiber is not converted to sugar and does not cause insulin response.
+Fiber is not converted to sugar and does not cause an insulin response.

-Fats create a longer lasting sensation of satiety after a meal.
+Fats create a longer-lasting sensation of satiety after a meal.

 If you don’t consume large amounts of carbs, it will mean minimal insulin response.
 And the fats you ingest will not be stored.
 If you consume carbs excessively and frequently (= frequent high blood sugar and high insulin), this will disrupt the growth of new muscle mass and will cause fat gain.
-Insulin blocks using your own body fat for fuel.
+Insulin blocks using your body fat for fuel.
 Instead, it will convert and store carbs as fat:

-And we see a person trying to burn excess fat by running the body which greedily stores and turns sugar to fat.
+And we see a person trying to burn excess fat by running the body which greedily stores and turns sugar into fat.
 Or the person trying to build muscle (enabled by growth hormone), exercising the body dominated by high blood sugar which lowers growth hormone.

-If you don’t consume great amounts of carbohydrates, there will be no large insulin response and no fat storing.
+If you don’t consume great amounts of carbohydrates, there will be no large insulin response and no fat storage.
 And the protein will take care of the fats, so they will be used.
 Growth hormone plays a major role in this.